 "Best coconut cream pie in the Berkshires," exclaimed one reader.

 From former youth court judge, Lenox school administrator and St. Joe basketball coach Paul Perachi, "The Bashara family owned it.
-It’s the same family that owned [still owns] the Tyler Restaurant [now Charley’s on Tyler Street]."

 The diner was a "big and beautiful thing," Perachi said.
 "I was sorry to see it go."